JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

 ...
-I AM falling for you now ... https://www.youtube.com/watch?v=9gcds0xLgXA ... guess I've known long ago ...
-I just belong here with you ... just like the rain ...
-I AM falling for you.
+I AM falling for you now ... https://www.youtube.com/watch?v=9gcds0xLgXA&t=115s ... guess I've known all along ...
+I JUST BELONG HERE WITH YOU ... like the rain ...
+I HAVE FALLEN FOR YOU ...
+I AM FALLING FOR YOU NOW ...
+JUST LIKE THE RAIN ..!

 ...
 CONNECT THE DOTS ... https://www.youtube.com/watch?v=gRQ3uxNOHqk ... 'see' ..?
 I AM TRUTH.
 I AM PUREHEART.
 I AM UPSTOPPABLE.